Pyralis farinalis: Caterpillar

 As caterpillars, P. farinalis subsists mostly on cereals, but will also feed upon other types of grain and vegetables, such as potatoes.
 The meal moth's larvae are also interesting because they feed on all parts of the grain plant and do not seem to have any preference for one part of another.
 The larvae are equally likely to eat a cereal plant's seed, bran, husk, or straw.

 Life history

 Originally thought to be biennial species, it has been found that P. farinalis typically completes its entire life cycle in the course of eight weeks, and is capable of producing four generations within a year.
 Fast life cycles in these moths allow them to reproduce and grow their populations rapidly.

 Life cycle

 Egg

 The eggs of P. farinalis are ellipsoid in shape and very wrinkled with creases running lengthwise along the egg.
 These wrinkles form a reticulated pattern on the surface of the egg.
 Eggs are usually laid between two and five days after copulation and hatch after a nine-day incubation period.
-Healthy females produce an average of 235 eggs in her lifetime.
+A healthy female produces an average of 235 eggs in its lifetime.